michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 * Recall - percentage of actual positives that your model correctly identified
 * F1 score - single metric that combines precision and recall

+Asking questions and getting answers - chat bots.
+To teach chat bot you need to build knowledge base.
+You can do it by:
+* Azure AI Language can create our knowledge base
+* generate Q&A pairs from FAQ documents
+* import them from a chit-chat data source
+* input the questions and answers manually

 Accountability(odpowiedzialność) e.g implementing processess to ensure that decision made by AI systems can be overriden by humans.

 Document base on Clint Bonnett videos on Plurarsight.